chaffybird56/BatteryPack/README.md

 assets/             # Generated figures shown above
 ```

-### Extendability (ideas included or ready to add)
+### Advanced features and extensions
-- **Thermal modeling**: Multi-node pack cooling; fin/PCM/liquid-cooling parameterizations.
+- **Multi‑node thermal modeling**: Extend beyond a single lumped node to cell/segment‑level nodes; compare **fin/PCM/liquid‑cooling parameterizations** by adjusting thermal conductance paths and sink temperatures.
-- **Aging**: Simple capacity/resistance growth with throughput and temperature.
+- **Aging effects**: Add simple laws for capacity fade and resistance growth with throughput and temperature to study long‑term RTE and power limits.
-- **Cell-to-cell variation**: Randomized cell parameters and balancing strategies.
+- **Cell‑to‑cell variation & balancing**: Randomize cell parameters to assess imbalance, then test balancing strategies and their thermal/electrical impact.
-- **ML hooks**: Fit a lightweight regressor from sweep data to predict peak temperature and RTE (ready to add in a follow-up PR).
+- **ML hooks**: Train a lightweight regressor on sweep data to predict peak temperature and RTE, enabling fast design‑space exploration.
-- **PyBaMM coupling**: Swap ECM with PyBaMM models for high-fidelity studies.
+- **PyBaMM coupling**: Swap the ECM with PyBaMM models for high‑fidelity electrochemistry when needed.

 ### License
 MIT.
 See `LICENSE`.